pravega/pravega/documentation/src/docs/controller-service.md

 executing the task.
 If the metadata is not updated within the desired time frame, the event is discarded.

-Once scale processing starts, it first sets the stream state SCALING.
+Once scale processing starts, it first sets the stream state *SCALING*.
 This is followed by creating new segments in segment stores.
 After successfully creating new segments, it updates the history table with a partial record corresponding to new epoch which contains list of